Reading the station layout from a geometry file.

 On this page

-To import the station layout of the seismic network installed at Hoher Sonnblick the file seisrock_sbk_inventory.xml of the tutorial data set is needed.
+of the tutorial data set is needed.
 Make sure, that you have this file available at your file system.

 Opening the geometry editor

-To import the geometry file, the collection node edit geometry has to be executed.
-The access the geometry editor using the edit geometry collection node involves the following steps.
+has to be executed.
+The access the geometry editor using the edit geometry

 Create a collection named geometry

 To create a new collection, move the mouse pointer inside the collection listbox on the left side of the window and then open the context menu by clicking the right mouse button.
-In the context menu click the menu entry new collection.
+In the context menu click the menu entry new collection

-The New collection dialog will open.
-Enter the name geometry for the new collection and confirm by clicking the ok button.
+for the new collection and confirm by clicking the ok

-The title of the collection listbox will be changed to geometry.
+The title of the collection listbox will be changed to geometry

 Add the edit geometry collection node

-To add the edit geometry collection node, start typing geometry in the search field on top of the collection node inventory listbox (the field with the magnifying glass).
+in the search field on top of the collection node inventory listbox (the field with the magnifying glass).
 While typing, the entries in the collection node inventory listbox will change according to the search term.
-When reaching the search term geom, only the edit geometry collection node should be shown in the collection node inventory listbox.
-Select the edit geometry collection node in the inventory listbox and add it using the add item in the context menu.
-The context menu can be opened by clicking the right mouse button.
+When reaching the search term geom

-After selecting the add menu entry, the edit geometry collection node should appear in the collection listbox on the left.
+collection node should appear in the collection listbox on the left.

-If you are wondering about the warning message marked in orange in the log area, this warning was caused by me when I clicked the help menu entry in the context menu.
-The help system is currently not working.
+If you are wondering about the warning message marked in orange in the log area, this warning was caused by me when I clicked the help

 Execute the geometry collection

-To open the geometry editor you now have to execute the geometry collection.
-This is done by clicking the execute button at the bottom of the collection listbox.
-For this tutorial, no geometry has been defined so far, so an empty database inventory named db_inventory is shown in the editor.
-The lists for the available sensors, recorders, stations, networks and arrays is empty at that point.
+button at the bottom of the collection listbox.
+For this tutorial, no geometry has been defined so far, so an empty database inventory named db_inventory

 Opening the geometry XML file

-To import a geometry XML file select the menu File->Import from XML in the menu bar of the geometry editor.
+To import a geometry XML file select the menu File->Import from XML

-A file selection dialog will open.
-Navigate to the geometry file seisrock_sbk_inventory.xml of the tutorial data set and open it.
+of the tutorial data set and open it.
 The inventory will be read from the XML file and displayed in the geometry editor as an xml inventory.
 After importing the geometry file, all elements of the inventory will be expanded by default.

-You can collapse the whole inventory tree by clicking the seisrock_sbk(xml) inventory item in the inventory tree and then opening the context menu by clicking the right mouse button.
-Select the collapse menu entry in the context menu.
-The seisrock_sbk(xml) inventory tree will be collapsed.
+inventory tree will be collapsed.
 Expand the desired tree items by clicking the triangles on the left of the inventory tree items.

-Selecting items in the inventory tree will show details of the item in the list view panel on the right side of the geometry editor.
-In the following example I have expanded all items on level 1 of the inventory tree (Sensors, Recorders, Networks, Arrays) and the network XX to show the stations of the network.
-I have selected the network XX item in the inventory tree to display the network summary in the list view.
+panel on the right side of the geometry editor.
+In the following example I have expanded all items on level 1 of the inventory tree (Sensors, Recorders, Networks, Arrays) and the network XX

 Importing the XML inventory into the database